 These working capital loans fall somewhere between a term loan and a line of credit.
 How does it work?
 First your insurance agency takes out a term loan between $50,000 and $5 million.
 After you’ve paid off part of the loan, your agency can apply for more financing — either up to the original loan amount or more if it’s eligible.

-Each loan comes with a term of three to five years.
+Each loan comes with a term of 3 years to 5 years.
 If you want a longer loan term, AgileCap suggests applying for a five-year term with a balloon payment at the end , which you can then refinance into another term loan.
 However, this can be a bit risky — there’s always the possibility that your agency might not qualify for refinancing.